lucavice/lucavice-site/README.md

 ## Deploy

 I deployed this app on Azure App Service.
-You will find a Github Action under ```.github\workflows\lucavice-blog.yml``` to see what's going on in the CI/CD process.
+You will find a Github Action under ```.github\workflows\lucavice-blog.yml``` to see what's going on in the CI/CD process (it's essentially the default template for .NET Core apps on the app service)

 You should be able to deploy this blog template easily on a Windows, Linux or containerized environment.
 You can follow standard processes on the Orchard Core documentation.